getsentry/sentry/docs/quickstart/index.rst

 This guide will step you through setting up a Python-based virtualenv, installing the required packages, and configuring the basic web service.

+Disclaimer: While Sentry is seemingly easy to get up and running, it's a fairly complex system.
+This documentation does not intend to teach you how to maintain and configure many of the services, and the task should not be taken lightly.

 Dependencies
 ------------